 Choose the Right LED Lighting

-LED lights can tend to be harsh.
+Certain LED lights can be harsh.
 Spaces that use this kind of lighting can look cold and small if the right colour temperature is not chosen.
 If you want to make your kitchen look cozy and warm without too many renovations or changes, choose LED lights with a warmer tone.
 An extra warm white 2700K or warm white 3000K should be a good fit for your kitchen.

 Take Down the Window Treatments